KhoaTran3006/FlashBang-Mechanic01/FlashBang mechanic/Assets/README.md

 When testing, please keep the Game View in full screen and do not switch between maximized and minimized modes.
 Changing the view during testing may cause errors.

 CREDITS:
-Khoa: Add Throwing mechanic, Blinded script, Audios
+Khoa: Add Throwing mechanic, Add Model 3D for Flash Grenade, Audios
-Vy: OnHand animation, WhiteScreen + AfterImage scripts and effects
+Vy: OnHand animation, Blinded script, WhiteScreen + AfterImage scripts and effects

 Gold Player by Hertzole
 FlashGrenade Model by Raymond on Sketchfab.com